Friday May 19th, 2017 Morning Sessions - 9am-12pm

 April M. Beisaw, PhD, Vassar College

 Since the occupation of Alcatraz by the Indians of All Tribes (1969-1971), Native American and First Nation protests have been well-documented through a variety of media.
 Unfortunately, many non-Natives lack the background necessary to understand and evaluate the messages being conveyed.
 For example, after the National Park Service began including the Alcatraz occupation in their site interpretation, I witnessed visitors discussing how inappropriate it was that a Native prison riot was being celebrated.
 More recently, the Standing Rock #NoDAPL protests have been a swirl of media messages and misunderstandings.
-One anti-protest advocate posted social media images of Native Americans throwing firewood off of a truck bed as evidence that they were indeed violent protestors.
-On the other hand, a single map published by the Huffington Post is being shared widely to explain the historical roots of this protest.
-The image, and similar animated GIFs are oversimplifying the issue(s) and response(s).
-More general protests, like Idle No More and the Missing and Murdered Indigenous Women (#MMIW) movements have been documented through countless videos and photographs that are widely ignored by mainstream media.
-Native American protest music (e.g. Buffy Sainte-Marie, A Tribe Called Red, etc.) is widely consumed, even when it’s underlying message is missed or ignored.
-Developing archaeologies of contemporary Native protests is just one way in which we can rededicate archaeology to the study of Native peoples and (re)educate those who misunderstand or ignore these media.
-In the spirit of "The Medium is the Message," this session invites participants to explore ways in which archaeology can be used to either contextualize the media being produced or to document the protests themselves in ways not unlike how we have documented Native pasts.
-We can map the creation, expansion, and movement of protest sites.
-We can use the time/date stamps and geotagged locations of images and videos to delineate sites and define its stratigraphic layers.
-We can describe and interpret the contemporary juxtapositioning of people, places, and objects that are often considered separate in space and/or time.
+Could archaeologies of contemporary Native protests help to (re)educate those who misunderstand or ignore these media?
+Archaeology can be used to either contextualize or to document the protests themselves; we can map the creation, expansion, and movement of protest sites, use time/date stamps and geotagged images to delineate sites and define their stratigraphic layers, we can use the contemporary juxtapositioning of people, places, and objects to re-evaluate cultural boundaries through space and time.
+If archaeology has no place in contemporary Native and First Nation struggles, then we must be critical of our continued role in the myth of the vanishing Indian.

 Unsettling Settler Colonial Archaeologies in Canada: An Indigenous Feminist Perspective